top of page

 One last 'How-To', the stitch I used to connect all of the ties using monofilament thread is this one on my machine:

 It's time to add this fun skirt to my Collection of Londa's Originals.
-Find it HERE.
+Check it out in the shop below:

 This project was so much fun, I have another one started....